anagha-google/s8s-spark-mlops-lab/README.md

 REWRITE THIS<br>
 This repo is a hands on lab for [Spark MLlib](https://spark.apache.org/docs/latest/ml-guide.html) based machine learning on Google Cloud, powered by Dataproc Serverless Spark and showcases integration with Vertex AI AIML platform.
 The focus is on demystifying the products and integration (and not about a perfect model), and features a minimum viable end to end machine learning use case.

+<br><br>

-## 2. Format
+## 2. Format & Duration
 The lab is fully scripted (no research needed), with (fully automated) environment setup, data, code, notebooks, orchestration, commands, and configuration.
 Clone the repo and follow the step by step instructions for an end to end MLOps experience.
+Expect to spend 5-6 hours to fully understand and execute if new to GCP and the services.

 ## 3. Level
 L300 - framework (Spark), services/products, integration